Sauvignon DOC Friuli

 Tasting notes:

-Light straw yellow with greenish highlights.
-A charming and elegant nose with typical notes of bell pepper, peach and sage.
-Full, fresh and very appealing on the palate, with complex varietal flavors.
+Light straw yellow with greenish reflections.
+The bouquet charms with notes of bell pepper, peach, and sage leaves, endowing it with distinct elegance.
+Full on the palate, fresh, very appealing, with complex varietal flavors

 Food pairings:

-Flavorful first courses such as risotto with asparagus and aromatic herbs; excellent with spicy Asian cuisine.
+Pair with flavorful first courses such as risotto with asparagus and aromatic herbs; fish-based second courses.
+Excellent with spicy Asian cuisine.

 Aging potential: